To lighten stained wood refers to altering the color of a previously stained wood to make it less dark. So, how to do it?

 Is It Possible To Make Dark-Stained Wood Lighter?

-It is possible to make dark-stained wood lighter.
-To do so, use fine-grit sandpaper, wood bleach, vinegar, acetone, or mineral spirits.
+It is possible to make dark-stained wood lighter by sanding it with fine-grit sandpaper or by using wood bleach, vinegar, acetone, or mineral spirits.

 The sandpaper, an abrasive paper or cloth used to smooth or polish surfaces, will remove one or more coats of wood stain off the surface, making the finish look lighter.
 Once one coat is removed, the stain will have fewer pigments on the surface, making it appear lighter.

-The longer you sand it, the lighter the finish will be.
-However, if you sand too much, you will remove the entire finish, leaving behind a bare wood surface.
+The more you sand the wood stain finish, the lighter the color shade will be.
+But, if you sand it too much, you can remove the entire finish and leave a bare wood surface behind.

 How To Lighten Wood Stain Before Applying It?

-To lighten the wood stain before applying it, thin it using water or thinner.
+To lighten the wood stain before applying it, thin it using water or mineral spirits.
 Thinning stain increases the amount of solvent in the formula compared to the pigment (or color), this makes its coatings lighter.

 To thin oil-based wood stains (all types), use mineral spirits.
 To thin water-based stains, use water.
 The recommended thinning ratio is 1:4 (1 part thinning compound to 4 parts of stain).
 You can use a higher ratio, such as 2:4 (2 parts thinning compounds to 4 parts stain), to make its color even lighter.